czyrar/nvim/README.md

 - Highlight when yanking.

 - Disable features in big files:
-    - Disable treesitter and LSP if filesize is bigger than 1MB.
+    - Disable Treesitter and LSP if filesize is bigger than 1MB.
     - Disable all syntax highlighting is filesize is bigger than 10MB.

 - Help windows open in vertical.